legends2k/blog/content/note/arch_hdd_nvme.md

 audibly grinding most of the time, the machine didn’t realize its full potential.
 Now I love the software setup on this machine, with Arch at the helm and everything setup the way I want.

-This is a write-up on moving the OS setup from the HDD to SSD; it uses Linux Logical Volume Manager (LVM2) to flexibility (lossless partition sizes updates).
+This is a write-up on moving the OS setup from the HDD to SSD; it uses Linux Logical Volume Manager (LVM2) for flexibility (lossless partition sizes updates).

 [sss]: https://en.wikipedia.org/wiki/Solid-state_storage